 High school seniors must be admitted both by the College and by New Jersey Medical School.
 For consideration into the program, the candidates must have earned a minimum SAT I score of 1400 from the critical reading and math sections from a single test date (no exceptions will be made) and hold a class rank within the top 10 percent of their class and/or have an unweighted G.P.A. of at least 3.8 or 95% depending on how the school evaluates achievement.
-Unlike the SAT requirement, some flexability is allowed for class rank and GPA based on the school system.
-An ACT composite score of 35 or better can substitute for the SAT standard.
+Unlike the SAT requirement, some flexibility is allowed for class rank and GPA based on the school system.
+An ACT composite score of 34 or better can substitute for the SAT standard.
 Applicants should have participated in school, community or other activities that demonstrate service and leadership.
 They should also have had good exposure to medicine and/or healthcare.
-While SAT II, AP and IB tests are optional, many accepted students have taken several of these examinations, and scores will become part of the applicant's credentials considered.
 Two interviews are required as part of the admissions process.
 This option is available only to graduating high school seniors, and there is no opportunity to enter the program at a later time.